Chase-William/WindowImageStreamer/README.md

 Note: If `TryGetWindowImage` fails it will always return null for the bitmap.

-Example Usage #2:
+### Example Usage #2:

-WindowImageStreamer lets you request a bitmap from a target window at a specified rate.
+`WindowImageStreamer` lets you request a bitmap from a target window at a specified rate.
+The `WindowImageStreamer` class derives functionality from `WindowImageRetriever` it also provides the parent's functionalities.

 ```cs
 // WindowImageStreamer Example -- Provide your own window handle to target